csoroiu/lambdamatchers/README.md

 ## Features
 * The matchers have **meaningful descriptions**.
 The library is intended to be used inside unit test and ***help the developers to get an idea of what is wrong before looking at the source code***.
+* The **`lambdaAssert`** method offer a way to maintain a simple test code while improving the error messages in case of failure.
 * Lambda type detection, thanks to **[Type Tools](http://github.com/jhalterman/typetools)** library.
 * Built for Java 6, 7, 8 via **[Retrolambda](https://github.com/orfjackal/retrolambda)**.
   * Matchers that use **Java 8** data types and methods will not work.